phrz/paulherz.com/README.md

 For a VPS whose only user is root.
 You may need to run `chmod +x keepup.sh`.
 Edit the `Caddyfile` to contain your email.
 Run `mkdir -p /var/www/paulherz` before deploying.

-To setup locally, run `make setup`.
+To serve locally for development, run `make serve`.

 To build and upload, run `make` (the build and deploy targets).
 On the server, this will push to `/var/www/paulherz`.
 This assumes you have proper certificates for paulherz.com established on your host machine.